hthr777-prog/ACDP-u-Protocol/README.md

 ---

+### **🛡️ License Applicability (Governing Principle)**

+**The terms of the ACDP v7.1 All Rights Reserved License apply fully to all files and content within this repository.** This includes:

+* **Retroactive Protection:** All previous versions and files of the protocol, effective from the date this license was published.
+* **Prospective Protection:** All future versions, updates, corrections, and derivative materials of the ACDP protocol released under this repository.

+---

 ## 🛡️ Disclaimer and Limitation of Liability

 **THE PROTOCOL IS PROVIDED "AS-IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.**